 The CO2 control loop graph in Figure 5.1.2.1.3-2 is provided as a visual representation of the reset logic and is not representative of magnitude of Vbz-P* in relation to Vbz-A or Vmin*.

-For SZVAV AHUs:
+[EQUALS AHU SZVAV]For SZVAV AHUs:

 The minimum outdoor air setpoint MinOAsp is equal to Voz.
-The CO2 control loop output shall reset the population component of the required breathing zone outdoor airflow Vbz-P* from 0 L/s (0 cfm) at 0% loop output up to Vbz-P at 100% loop output.
+The CO2 control loop output shall reset the population component of the required breathing zone outdoor airflow Vbz-P* from [UNITS [0 L/s] [0 cfm]] at 0% loop output up to Vbz-P at 100% loop output.
 See Figure 5.2.1.3-3.